marcoFroe/uibk_hpc_25/proseminar/01/submission/report.md

 > How stable are the measurements when running the experiments multiple times?

 - Different Cores of the same Socket: The measured latency values are very stable.
 Altough there is some variance in the measured bandwidth values, the overall trends such as the dip in bandwidth when going from a message size of 2048 to 4096 are clearly visible in all of the performed test runs.
-- Different Sockets of the same Node: While two of the performed test runs have very similar measurements, the third one was significantly slower with a higher latency and a lower bandwidth.
-Here, the dip in bandwidth when going from a message size of 2048 to 4096 is only present in the faster two test runs.
+- Different Sockets of the same Node: Similar behaviour to different cores of the same socket.
-- Different Nodes: Same as when testing with the ranks being run on different sockets of the same node, two test runs had similar performances while one was signifivantly slower.
+- Different Nodes: While two of the performed test runs have very similar measurements, the third one was significantly slower with a higher latency and a lower bandwidth.